microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDevice.md

                 bbbbbbbb-1111-1111-1111-cccccccccccc True                                                                                     aaaaaaaa-6666-7777-8888-bbbbbbbbbbbb MetaData
 ```

 This example demonstrates how to retrieve all devices from Microsoft Entra ID.
-This command gets all available devices.

 ### Example 3: Get top two devices